iocafe/iocafe-doc/source/dev-tools/arduino/210126-arduino-api.rst

 Most popular two development environments for Arduino API are the original Arduino IDE and Visual Studio Code + PlatformIO.
 PlatformIO is more advanced of the two, includes debuggings, etc. Arduino IDE is simpler to use.
-This chapter is about
+This chapter is mostly about the Arduino IDE.

 Arduino IDE notes, linux